A topic from the subject of Decomposition in Chemistry.

 Data Analysis

-• Discriminant analysis is used to classify objects into two or more groups.
+• Discriminant analysis: Classifying objects into groups.

 Applications